Daniangio/PHASE/README.md

 docker-compose up --build
 API will be available at http://127.0.0.1:8000/docsFrontend will be available at http://127.0.0.1:30004.
 Running the Web Server Manually# From the root AllosKin/ directory uvicorn backend.main:app --reload

+## Project & System Workflow
+The backend now stores uploaded data as reusable systems inside projects.
+Each system contains the active and inactive PDB files plus compressed descriptor NPZ files so analyses can be queued without re-uploading trajectories.

+1. **Create a project** – `POST /api/v1/projects` with a JSON body such as `{ "name": "My GPCR Project" }`.
+2. **Preprocess a system** – `POST /api/v1/projects/{project_id}/systems` as multipart form data containing the active/inactive PDBs, trajectories, and optional stride/residue-selection fields.
+The server runs the descriptor pipeline and persists the generated NPZ files next to the stored PDBs.
+3. **Queue analyses** – call `/api/v1/submit/static`, `/submit/qubo`, or `/submit/dynamic` with a JSON payload that includes the `project_id`, `system_id`, and analysis parameters.
+Workers now load the stored descriptors instead of the raw trajectories.
+4. **Download structures for visualization** – retrieve system metadata via `GET /api/v1/projects/{project_id}/systems/{system_id}` and download the prepared PDBs from `/projects/{project_id}/systems/{system_id}/structures/{state}` (`state` is `active` or `inactive`) so the frontend can switch between conformations without additional uploads.